It should be so evident by now; but to millions of Americans, he still resonates as a savior. This reality makes America a dangerous place.

-In our now Barnumesque American culture, those who create the most convincing fantasies in the cycles of nonstop entertainment are lionized.
-Those who puncture the fantasies with the prosaic truth are condemned for spoiling the fun.
-These pseudo-events and fabrications lift people up out of their daily lives into an Oz-like world of fantasy.
+In our now Barnumesque American culture, those who create the most convincing fantasies in the cycles of nonstop entertainment are idolized.
+Those who puncture these fantasies with the prosaic truth are condemned for spoiling the fun.
+These pseudo-events and fabrications lift people up out of their peasant-like daily lives into an Oz-like world of fantasy.
 They destroy a civil discourse rooted in verifiable fact, obliterating any hope of holding back the magical thinking that lies at the core of all totalitarian societies.

 Trump, in a 2005 promotional video for a scam that made him about $40 million, employs the familiar hyperbole of the con artist in declaring: “At Trump University, we teach success.
 That’s what it’s all about—success.
 It’s going to happen to you.
 We’re going to have professors and adjunct professors that are absolutely terrific—terrific people, terrific brains, successful.
 We are going to have the best of the best.
 These are people that are handpicked by me.”